skinnylatte/newpop/src/posts/2026-03-13-visa-to-green-card-journey.md

 It was brutally difficult.
 It was grossly expensive.
 It caused us a great deal of stress.
 But now, coming out successfully on the other side, it was worth it *for us*.
 It may not be for you.

-My wife is about to graduate and become a psychotherapist after world-class training at a great public school we could afford here.
+My wife is about to graduate and become a psychotherapist after world-class training at a great public university that we could afford here.

 I am about to start another software company, and permanent residency status changes what I can build and how I can build it.
 We can now plan life in years, not visa cycles.
+I've never started a software company *in* San Francisco, and I suspect that now that I can do this easily, that already impacts (positively) many possible outcomes for the company I'm about to start.
+(I'm being cryptic, but it's a software company in a space that is 'hot' right now, that aligns my passion and values, and where the majority of funding for this type of work is happening right here where I am.)

 I still think, often, about what we left behind.
 What I left behind, specifically, as a person from a 'good country' with a 'good passport' who had all of the comforts and privileges of being able to have any job I want, do anything I want, back there.
-But that utopic ideal of my 'home' was also a mirage: it did not include my spouse in it.
+But that utopic ideal of my 'home' was also a mirage: none of it was a vision of life that included my spouse in it.

-So this is our life and our home now.
-It really, [really sucks in some ways](/posts/america-is-the-restaurant-that-gives-me-food-poisoning/), but it means the world to me that we now have a place we can truly call our home.
+So this is really our life and our home now.
+It really, [really sucks in some ways](/posts/america-is-the-restaurant-that-gives-me-food-poisoning/), but it means the world to me that we have emerged from the other side of a very long and seemingly unending tunnel.